 The titular Eve Polastri is an intelligence officer with the MI5 who, after secretly investigating a witness on a case, is promptly fired.

-Luckily, her interest in female assassins leads to her being brought in by a secret division of the MI6 to assist in the pursuit of an international assassin, Villanelle.
+Luckily, her interest in female killers leads to her being brought in by a secret division of the MI6 to assist in the pursuit of an international assassin, Villanelle.

 As the investigation progresses, Eve finds increasing connections between her life and Villanelle’s, and an obsession between the two women begins to grow.